Power Up Your Financial Compliance with

 • The exemption limit for people over 60 but under 80 is Rs 3.0 lakh.

-• Under the new tax regime, the basic exemption level is Rs.
-3 lakh, regardless of age.
-If you match any of the following criteria, you will still need to file your tax return even if your income is below the basic exemption limit:
+• Under the new tax regime, the basic exemption level is Rs.3 lakh, regardless of age.
+Even if your earnings fall below the tax-free threshold, you’re still required to file your income tax return if you meet any of these specific conditions:

-• More than Rs 1 crore was deposited into the "current" bank account.
-If you have deposited a total of Rs.
-1 crore or more in one or more bank current accounts, you are required to file a tax return.
+• More than Rs 1 crore was deposited into the “current” bank account.
+If the total deposits in one or more of your bank accounts exceed Rs.
+1 crore you are required to file an income tax return under Indian tax laws.
 However, deposits placed into the post office current account are exempt from this requirement.

 • More than Rs 50 lakh was deposited into the “savings” bank account: If you have deposited a total of Rs 50 lakh or more in one or more of your savings bank accounts, you are required to file a tax return.